 “You don’t gain weight between Christmas and New Year’s, you gain weight between New Year’s and Christmas.”

 I love this philosophy, and I feel like it’s followed pretty well in Italy.
 Allow yourself to indulge without feeling bad about it – but make sure indulgence is the exception, not the rule.

 13. La Dolce Vita: More Vacations & Less Stress

 There are a lot of differences between life in Italy and life in the US around stress, cash flow, and simplicity versus opportunity.
 That’s a topic for another post.

 But I will say that I’ve experienced first-hand how much less stressful life is in Italy.
 (Even after the honeymoon effect wore off, and while I was unemployed, learning the language from scratch, going through the immigration process, and eventually keeping busy in grad school.)

 Italians spend a lot more time on vacation than Americans.
 And a lot of things are simpler in Italy.
 The paychecks are nothing to write home about, and if you compare an Italian salary to a US one for the same job, it would sound like a poverty wage, but people don’t have to worry about health insurance or saving for retirement on their own.
 Fresh, local food is far less expensive, and families often live closer together and see each other more often.

 If you’re still stressed after all that, hardly a month goes by without at least one long weekend.
 (Plus almost everyone takes at least a couple of weeks off both at Christmas and in August – without feeling guilty about it.)

 This stuff adds up, and there are tons of studies about the effect of stress hormones on body weight.
 Being less stressed helps people focus on what’s important in life – like taking time to relax and enjoying good food.

-In addition to The Omnivore’s Dilemma, which I mentioned in #8, here are a couple more books about food that I love.
+In addition to The Omnivore’s Dilemma, which I mentioned in #8, here are a few more books about food that I love, and find really relevant to the topic of how Italians eat in Italy.
+They’re not all about Italy specifically, but they really resonate with the ideas in this post.